Who Created the "VirginiaPlaces.org" Website?

 the skyline of downtown Richmond includes (from left to right) the headquarters of MeadWestvaco Corporation, the Federal Reserve Bank of Richmond, and office towers housing financial and legal firms

 Other branches of the family moved across the Ohio River.
 One came back to visit as a Union soldier.
 He wrote about marching with Sherman through Georgia in 1864, saying in a letter that "we enjoyed it hugely."
-The Virginia side of the family did not have fond feelings towards him...
+I suspect that the Old Virginia side of the family did not have fond feelings towards him...

 In my earlier days, I have laid railroad track in Richmond, shipped tobacco from auction warehouses and packed it into hogsheads in Florida/North Carolina/Kentucky, led cave tours and presented campfire talks as a National Park Service ranger in Missouri, and managed scenic easements on a Wild and Scenic River in Oregon for the Bureau of Land Management.